Adial Pharmaceuticals Announce - GuruFocus.com

-The purchase price for one share of common stock is $0.41.
-Under the terms of the securities purchase agreement, Adial has agreed to sell 1,829,269 shares of common stock.

-Joseph Gunnar & Co., LLC is acting as the sole placement agent for the offering.
+Joseph Gunnar & Co., LLC acted as the sole placement agent for the offering.

-The offering is expected to close on or about February 24, 2023, subject to the satisfaction of customary closing conditions.
-The shares of common stock are being offered pursuant to a shelf registration statement on Form S-3 (File No. 333-237793) previously filed and declared effective by the Securities and Exchange Commission (SEC).
-The offering of the shares of common stock will be made only by means of a prospectus supplement that forms a part of the registration statement.
+The shares of common stock were offered pursuant to a shelf registration statement on Form S-3 (File No. 333-237793) previously filed and declared effective by the Securities and Exchange Commission (SEC).
+The offering of the shares of common stock was made only by means of a prospectus supplement that forms a part of the registration statement.

 About Adial Pharmaceuticals, Inc.